zeeshan457/zeeshan457/README.md

 **`Software Engineer`**

+Greetings!
+I am deeply passionate about both full stack development and machine learning.
+The art of creating seamless web applications, combining front-end and back-end technologies, has always intrigued me.
+Additionally, the power of machine learning to extract insights from data and make intelligent predictions excites me.
+The intersection of these fields is where my true passion lies, as I aim to build intelligent web applications that enhance user experiences.
+I am eager to contribute my skills and knowledge to this dynamic and ever-evolving domain.

 <img align = "left" width = "47%" src = "https://github-readme-stats-sigma-five.vercel.app/api?username=zeeshan457&show_icons=true&theme=radical" />

 <!-- <img align = "left" width = "47%" src = "https://github-readme-stats-sigma-five.vercel.app/api/top-langs/?username=zeeshan457&layout=compact" />